 Table 2: Three key blockchain mythbusters.

 Myth Reality Blockchain is the same as Bitcoin Bitcoin is one of the applications of blockchain.
 Blockchain technology can be used for many other applications.
-Blockchain can verify all transactions and data contained on a blockchain (e.g. Bitcoin).
+Blockchain data represents the truth and an improvement on traditional databases Blockchain can verify all transactions and data contained on a blockchain (e.g. Bitcoin).
 However, it cannot assess whether an external data input is accurate.
 Blockchain's advantages come with significant technical trade-offs (such as efficiency).
-Traditional databases often

-Blockchain data represents the truth and an improvement on traditional databases

-- provide the better solution for common business problems. - Blockchain's key strength is in low-trust environments where participants have no way to trade directly or through an intermediary.

-Blockchain is immutable or tamperproof and is 100% secured

-- Blockchain data structure is append only and therefore data cannot be removed. - Some blockchains can be tampered with if greater than a certain percentage of the network-computing power is controlled and all previous transactions are rewritten.
-However, this is largely impractical.9 - Blockchain uses immutable data structures and the overall security will also depend on associated applications.
+Traditional databases often provide the better solution for common business problems.
+Blockchain's key strength is in low-trust environments where participants have no way to trade directly or through an intermediary.
+Blockchain is immutable or tamper- proof and is 100% secured Blockchain data structure is append only and therefore data cannot be removed.
+Some blockchains can be tampered with if greater than a certain percentage of the network-computing power is controlled and all previous transactions are rewritten.
+However, this is largely impractical.
+Blockchain uses immutable data structures and the overall security will also depend on associated applications.

-9 This is dependent on the type of blockchain and consensus mechanism used and can vary significantly.
+&lt;sup>9 This is dependent on the type of blockchain and consensus mechanism used and can vary significantly.